yaya2devops/cloudblog/clbj7tjms000a08kvdp46et6c.md

 ## Deployment

 Our code has been written, tested, and saved.
 What remains?
 Deployment.
+The stage at which we transfer the project in its current state to the production environment for end-user access

-Following are tools for your deployment workflow
+The following are some of the tools for your deployment workflow

 *   Rundeck